Unchained, Part 5: How to Stop A Pornography Addiction

 Confidence & Self-Esteem

-• No more guilt and shame cycles – You feel more in control of your life.
+• No more guilt and shame cycles – We’re no longer carrying these heavy burdens of failure and shame.

 • More motivation to pursue real goals – Energy goes into productive areas like career, fitness, and learning.